m2mlight/m2mData/README.md

 The m2mData Arduino Library allows you to store and retrieve data of sensors, alerts and parameters to/from m2mlight.

-You have create a m2mData folder in your Arduino Libraries and download the files: m2mData.h and m2mData.cpp.
-You can see examples of use in these files: examples_use_m2mdata.ino
+You have to create a m2mData folder in your Arduino Libraries and download the files: m2mData.h and m2mData.cpp.
+You can see examples of use in the following files: examples_use_m2mdata.ino and examples_use_m2mdata_SIM900.ino.

-A. When arduino is connected to Internet, there are functions in the m2mData library:
+A. When arduino is connected to Internet, you have the following functions:

 a) Sensors